neoncortex/bashed/README.md

 editsession delete 1
 ````

 This number should be one of the numbers displayed for each session by editsession list.
-You can use editsession deletecurses, or du, for short, to select the session to delete using a curses interface:
+You can use editsession deletecurses, or du, for short, to select the sessions to delete using a curses interface:

 ````
 ese du